-As part of the ORSA process, a stress test regarding business risk was performed in 2018 assuming market developments will affect the Company's product offering and premium income.
-The impact on the solvency ratio was immaterial as the base scenario already incorporated similar assumptions.
-However, it was decided that necessary actions shall be taken based on actual market developments.
+As part of the ORSA process, a stress test regarding business risk was performed in 2019 assuming, among else, the termination of a key business relationship.
+The impact on the solvency ratio was not significant.
+Necessary actions shall be taken to adjust to market conditions.